NedKe/JS-PP2-The-Runner/README.md

 <img src="docs/validations/accessibility-contact.png">
 </details>

+### JavaScript

+No errors were found when passing through the official Jshint validator

+-   The following metrics were returned:
+-   There are 11 functions in this file.
+-   Function with the largest signature takes 2 arguments, while the median is 0.
+-   Largest function has 10 statements in it, while the median is 3.
+-   The most complex function has a cyclomatic complexity value of 4 while the median is 2.

 ### Performance

 The accessibility and performance is tested by the Lighthouse for mobile and desktop.
 No significant error was found.